 The synthesis of biocompatible nanoporous metal-organic framework (MOF) based on tartrate was performed in the presence of protein and palbociclib (Pal) as a template for the biomineralization process and, an anticancer drug, respectively.
 The synthesis of MOF was completed in a single step at room temperature in aqueous media.
 To the best of our knowledge, this is the first report about the one-pot encapsulation of Pal in a biocompatible framework in a green solvent.
 This method enables high Pal loading in the framework structure (ca. 86%) at a short time of 15 min.
 The effect of protein concentration was investigated on the size, morphology, and crystallinity of the synthesized structures.
 The products were characterized with scanning electron microscopy, X-ray diffraction, Fourier transform infrared, and UV-vis spectroscopy techniques.
 The release rate of Pal from MOF was studied at different pH values.
 In- vitro drug release of Pal was slower in alkaline medium (pH 7.4) compared to acidic medium (pH 5.5).
 The cytotoxicity of different structures was evaluated by the standard 3-(4,5 dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide (MTT) assay on the two cell lines (NIH/3T3 (normal cell), and B16 (cancer cell)).
 These results suggested that the designed drug loaded MOF can have a promising effect on the treatment of cancer cells.

 Keywords: Bio Metal-Organic Framework (MOF), Drug delivery, Cancer, Palbociclib

-*Corresponding author E-mail: matohidi@shirazu.ac.ir
+*E-mail address: matohidi@shirazu.ac.ir

 a Department of Nanochemical Engineering, Faculty of Advanced Technologies, Shiraz University, Shiraz 71946-84636, Iran.